 How Pulp Science Fiction Cover Art Got Its Sense of Wonder - A history of the development of science fiction pulp cover art.
 This is the first in a series; make sure you look for the next installment Robots, Mad Scientists and Damsels: Astounding Pulp Cover Art.
 These articles are from IO9.

-Tales from the Vault - Canadian pulp fiction from 1940 - 1952.
+Pulp Canada: Between the Covers - Pulp fiction in Canada.
 This site is by the National Library of Canada.

 Vintage Paperbacks - Images of the covers of many, many pulp fiction paperbacks.